typesense/typesense-website/docs-site/content/guide/tips-for-filtering.md

 ## Prefix Filtering

+> This feature is only available as of Typesense Server v27.0

 You can use an asterisk (`*`) to denote a prefix in a `string` field filter.
-This allows you to filter for fields that begin with the provided prefix:
+This allows you to filter for fields that **begin with** the provided prefix:

 ```
 name:Jo*